13-Day Self-Drive Tour of the Ring Road of Iceland with the Snaefellsnes Peninsula & the Westfjords

 • More

-Also called the "Black Fortress," Dimmuborgir is one of the most famous attractions in the Lake Myvatn area.
+You can also check out Dimmuborgir, also called the "Black Fortress.”
+It’s one of the most famous attractions in the Lake Myvatn area.
 Its popularity increased when it was featured as one of the filming locations for the hit HBO series "Game of Thrones."

-After marveling at the sights of Skutustadagigar, drive about 51.6 miles (83 kilometers) through the Jokulsargljufur part of Vatnajokull National Park.
+After marveling at the sights of Lake Myvatn, drive about 50 miles (80 kilometers) to Jokulsargljufur Canyon, located on the northern side of Vatnajokull National Park.
 Here, you can visit natural attractions like Dettifoss, the most powerful waterfall in Europe.

-Dettifoss boasts an average water flow of 6,186 cubic feet (193 meters cubed) per second.
-It also measures 330 feet (100 meters) wide and falls 150 feet (45 meters) toward the Jokulsargljufur canyon.
+Dettifoss boasts an average water flow of 6,186 cubic feet (193 cubic meters) per second.
+It also measures 330 feet (100 meters) wide and falls 150 feet (45 meters) down into Jokulsargljufur Canyon.

-After exploring this incredible region, you can take an optional whale-watching tour in the nearby village of Husavik, renowned as the whale-watching capital of Europe.
+After exploring some of the best sights in North Iceland, you can take an optional whale-watching tour in the nearby coastal town of Husavik, renowned as the whale-watching capital of Europe.
 You can even upgrade the tour to include a puffin-watching segment in a little RIB boat.

-You will spend your night in one of the accommodations in North Iceland.
+You will spend the night in a comfortable accommodation in North Iceland.

 Read more